Modern YEAR FIVE

 –Robin: Year One #2-3 by Chuck Dixon/Scott Beatty/Javier Pulido (2000)

 December.
 Batman and Robin bust Killer Moth on the Sprang Bridge.
 (A reference in The Batman Files adds an extra scene following Killer Moth’s defeat, in which Batman and Robin deliver Killer Moth to Commissioner Gordon.
 In this added scene, Gordon talks about Babs but also chastises Batman yet again for using a child soldier in his war on crime.
 Gordon is right to question Batman here, as his manipulation of a child is nothing short of dastardly and villainous.
 I agree with Batman and Ethics author Mark White in saying that it is indefensible.
 A separate reference in The Batman Files, places Robin: Year One #2 in October, which is incorrect.
 We are in December.)
 A day after Killer Moth’s arrest, the Dynamic Duo busts an escaped Blockbuster (for the second time).
 A day after that, Two-Face kidnaps the judge who was present when he was maimed by Sal Maroni, Judge Lawrence Watkins.
 (We see a flashback to Harvey Dent getting his face burned by Maroni, but the flashback itself and text associated with the flashback are all kinds of incorrect, so we have to ignore it completely).
 Commissioner Gordon, worried about Robin’s age, questions Batman whether or not the Boy Wonder is a permanent fixture.
 Gordon mentions that Robin has been around for months.
 While Robin has only debuted about ten days ago, Gordon has known about him since October, so this comment makes sense.
 Batman goes to hunt down Two-Face, telling Robin to sit this one out.
 When Batman confronts Two-Face, Robin disobeys and shows up anyway.
 Batman and Robin wind up getting captured and put into a twisted scenario involving the corpse of Sal Maroni and a double-gallows.
 Two-Face executes Judge Watkins and then violently beats Robin with a baseball bat until Batman saves him and takes down the villain.
 (The start of Robin’s beating is also shown in a single-panel flashback from Robin Annual #4 while the entire scene is shown via flashback from Robin Vol. 2 #0, from which Robin: Year One drew inspiration.
 The only difference is that the original sequence from Robin Vol. 2 #0 features DA Aldrich Meany, but Robin: Year One #2 does a retcon, replacing Meany with Judge Watkins.
 Flashbacks from Batman #512-513 also show this double-gallows scene.)
 Batman then rushes the badly injured Robin into the care of Leslie Thompkins (drawn with red hair and too young looking, but oh well).
 Later, Gordon chastises the Dark Knight for endangering a child.
 Batman tells Gordon that Robin is officially retired.
 The next day, Bruce fires Robin, who is bandaged, bruised, and has an arm cast—(we must assume it isn’t actually a fracture since his arm will seem healed in a few days).
 A few days later, a determined Dick begins his rehab exercising with zeal.
-A few days after that, Dick checks in with Dr. Thompkins, but Mr. Freeze (back to wearing his Mr. Zero duds) interrupts and robs the clinic.
+A few days after that, Dick checks in with Dr. Thompkins, but Mr. Freeze (again, still wearing his Mr. Zero duds) interrupts and robs the clinic.
 The next night, Dick, wearing his street clothes and a domino mask, takes down Freeze, who had attempted to obtain a large sum of cash from Mayor Gill.
 Back at Wayne Manor, Bruce and Alfred read a letter left behind by Dick—he’s leaving and not coming back home.
 That same night, Two-Face escapes from jail and Dick runs into Shrike, who recruits Dick into his “Vengeance Academy,” a martial arts training program for teenagers.

 _______________________________